juseljuk/watsonx-orchestrate-workshop/part5-guidelines-guardrails/README.md

 ### What Are Guardrails?

-Guardrails are automated safety mechanisms that:
+Guardrails are automated safety mechanisms that:<br>
-- Filter inappropriate content
+- Filter inappropriate content<br>
-- Detect and block harmful requests
+- Detect and block harmful requests<br>
-- Validate inputs and outputs
+- Validate inputs and outputs<br>
-- Enforce compliance rules
+- Enforce compliance rules<br>
 - Monitor for policy violations

 ### Types of Guardrails